-The worth of a restaurant marketing strategy is all about 'getting bums in seats' .
-And restaurants are uniquely placed in one important area to get more bums in more seats...if they play their dining cards right.
+Your restaurant marketing strategy should be about 'getting bums in seats' and the hospitality industry is uniquely placed in one important area to get more bums in more seats...if they play their dining cards right.

 If you own, run or market a restaurant brand than you have to understand what a 'near me' search is and why your marketing strategy is make or break based on how you optimize for it.